 This is another new one that I recently came across as car activity for toddlers and preschoolers.
 For those looking for Montessori-type toys, this one is great for fine motor skills!
 You can get more info here.
 I like that it has a carry bag to keep all of the pieces together!

 These books allow children to create a picture one sticker at a time.

-They require fine motor skills so they are not really a great toddler travel activity, but would be better for kindergarten aged children and older.
-It would probably be one of the popular airplane activities for 8 year old who is into art, or crafts or creating things!
+They require fine motor skills so they are not really a great toddler travel activity, but would be better for kindergarten-aged children and older.
+It would probably be one of the popular airplane activities for 8 year old who is into art, and crafts or creating things!
 It is a good price point at less than $10 for an activity for your child on your next flight!